AshokNandu-11/Portfolio/README.md

 4. Compress images and add `alt` text for accessibility.
 5. Add meta tags for better SEO and social previews.

-Happy to customize further — if you want, tell me which projects (titles + links + short bullet points) to include and I'll update the HTML accordingly.
+Happy to customize further — if you want, tell me which projects (titles + links + short bullet points) to include and I'll update my HTML accordingly.